 like the one from Midwest Book Review make the work of writing fiction worth all of the time, effort and energy.

-Midwest Book Review said “A fine balance between suspense and emotional character development, The Fragrance Shed by a Violet is a murder mystery that reaches deep into a primal fear..”
+The Fragrance Shed By A Violet: Murder in the Medical Center: “A fine balance between suspense and emotional character development, The Fragrance Shed by a Violet is a murder mystery that reaches deep into a primal fear..”

 One of the questions I am frequently asked is whether I started out to write a medical mystery series.

 The short answer is no.